 #1.
 Survey email

 Do you know what your target audience wants and needs?
 Make sure by sending out a survey email long before you ever launch a new product.
-This is a good email to get a feel for whether you’re on the right track.
+This email will help you get a feel for whether you’re on the right track.

-You want as many people as possible to be part of your new product launch, so a few weeks before the launch you can offer an opt-in deal.
+You want as many people as possible to be part of your new product launch.
+A few weeks before the launch, offer an opt-in deal.
 If your product or service has a premium option, encourage your readers to sign up for it.
-Explain that this is how they can stay up-to-date on all the exciting stuff you’re doing, staying in-the-know before the general public — and then make good on that promise by giving them a sneak peek at your new product.
+Explain that this is how they can stay up-to-date on all the exciting stuff you’re doing, helping them stay in-the-know before the general public — and then make good on that promise by providing a sneak peek at your new product.
+Alternatively, you can offer an opt-in just for details on the launch, rather than as part of a premium service, as Ruggable did here.

 #3.
 Mysterious email

-One of the best ways to get people interested in something is to act mysterious about it — after all, curiosity killed the cat.
-Use an email builder to craft a cryptic email, teasing that something big is in the works (i.e. your new product) but not yet divulging exactly what that is.
+One of the best ways to get people interested in something is to act mysterious about it.
+Hardly anyone can resist a good mystery!
+Use our email editor to craft a cryptic email, teasing that something big is in the works (i.e. your new product) but not yet divulging exactly what that is.

 If you’re planning to send more emails in your product launch email series, send this mysterious email a couple of weeks prior to launch.
-Otherwise, you can send this email whenever you want — beauty brand Kypris sent this mysterious teaser email just one day before a new product launch:
+Otherwise, you can send this email whenever you want.
+Huda Beauty kept things puzzling with this product launch email showing a blurred-out version of its new product.

 What does a good preorder email look like?
-A good email should generate excitement about the product, using sensational language to explain the product’s features and benefits.
-It might even offer your readers a special discount code.
-That’s what Food52 did here:
+A preorder email should generate excitement about your new product, using sensational language to explain the product’s features and benefits.
+Testimonials help, too — like Food52 added here.

 #5.
 Product launch